-In my last article I discussed how important it is to move correctly when exercising.
-Everything we do in the gym, squats, lunges, pushing, pulling, rotating, etc. should become a reflection of what we do in everyday life including our recreational sports.
+It is very important to move correctly when exercising.
+Everything we do in the gym, squats, lunges, pushing, pulling, and rotating should become a reflection of what we do in everyday life, including our recreational sports.
 Longevity of our bodies, especially our joints, is largely dependent upon good movement patterns that are reproducible.
-If you want to spare your low back and save your knees from debilitating arthritis you must take the time to move with purpose.
+If you want to spare your low back and save your knees from debilitating arthritis, you must take the time to move with purpose.

-So the question is how do you improve mobility.
+So, the question is how do you improve mobility.
 The first point to consider is that mobility is much more than muscular flexibility.
 Mobility also involves range of motion of our joints, extensibility of elastic membranes that surround our muscles referred to as fascia, among many other tissues including the skin.
-The traditional approach of simply static stretching tight muscles such as our hamstrings or quadriceps will do very little by itself to improve the way you move.
-Static stretching does have a place but it’s not enough.
-In order to move better we must also enhance joint mobility and put that mobility into motion.
-Hence a dynamic approach!
-In a dynamic approach one moves into and out of positions and with each repetition the joint being addressed is stretched a little more and the muscles being stretched are under tension.
+The traditional approach of simply static stretching the tight muscles such as our hamstrings or quadriceps will do very little by itself to improve the way you move.
+Static stretching does have a place, but it’s not enough.
+To move better, we must also enhance joint mobility and put that mobility into motion.
+Hence, a dynamic approach!
+In a dynamic approach, one moves into and out of positions and with each repetition, the joint being addressed is stretched a little more, and the muscles being stretched are under tension.
 This results in greater range of motion that is both supportive and controllable by muscular contractions.
 This is the key to moving better.
-Don’t simply attempt to get greater range of motion but rather greater range of motion with control.
+Don’t simply attempt to get greater range of motion, but rather, greater range of motion with control.

 Here is a little insight for most of you.
 The areas of the body where most people begin to lose motion as they age is in the shoulders, the mid-back, the hips, and the ankle.
 Loss of motion in any of these areas will affect the overall quality of your movements in almost anything you do.
-If you need to lunge down to pick things off the floor you need mobility in your ankles, hips, and mid back.
-If you lack mobility in any of these areas there is going to be compensation in the way you move and some type of abnormal stress on one or more of your joints.
-Often it is the knees which is why so many aging people have knee pain.
+If you need to lunge down to pick things off the floor, you need mobility in your ankles, hips, and mid-back.
+If you lack mobility in any of these areas, there will be compensation in the way you move and some type of abnormal stress on one or more of your joints.
+Often it is the knees, which is why so many aging people have knee pain.
 The best way to prevent knee problems is to make sure you have good ankle and hip mobility and the muscular control to support your knees as you move into and out of positions.